JurajLieskovsky/OptimalControl/src/MPC.md

 - second-order cone
 - ...

-The decision of which constraints are included is not only specific to the problem but also the solver/method we want to use.
+The decision of which constraints are included should not be made only based on problem at hand but also the solver/method we want to use.